 Hospitality is very important to us at Colinton Parish Church.
 Nestling in a quiet corner by the Water of Leith, you can find a lovely setting to enjoy a coffee with friends or a bite of lunch.
-The Swing Café serves up coffees, teas and light lunches on Monday to Friday between 10am and 2pm.
-You will receive a warm welcome from one of the 70 plus volunteers who make up the teams staffing the café.
+The Swing Café will serve coffees, teas and light lunches on Tuesday to Saturday between 10am and 4pm.
+You will receive a warm welcome from one of the 70-plus volunteers who make up the team who carry out all the work at the café.

 The idea of running a café began on the completion of the building of the Dell Rooms in 1998.
 The purpose was to reach out to the community and open the doors of the church throughout the week for the benefit of the local people.
 It was to be a non-profit making venture and the café opened its doors in 1999.
 Our menu is always changing.
 We also have exhibitions from time to time in the Dell Room.

 The name The Swing was inspired by a poem by Robert Louis Stevenson whose grandfather had been the minister at Colinton.
 Stevenson wrote the poem about the swing in the manse garden where he had played as a child.
 The location of the swing can be seen, outside the Dell Room window, attached to the old yew tree.